1 Corporate Information

 A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognised when the rights to receive cash flows from the financial asset have expired.

-The Company also derecognises the financial asset if it has transferred the financial asset and the transfer qualifies for de-recognition.
+The Company also derecognises the financial asset if it has transferred the financial asset and the transfer qualifies for de¬ recognition.

-D. impairment of Financial assets
+D. Impairment of Financial assets

 The Company assesses at the end of each reporting period whether a financial asset or a group of financial assets is impaired and determines the expected credit losses.
 Equity instruments are not subject to impairment under Ind AS 109.

-Expected credit loss (Ed) assessment
+Expected credit loss (ECL) assessment

 The Company records allowance for expected credit losses for all loans, other debt financial assets, together with financial guarantee contracts.